Mammography and Breast MRI

 What are the advantages of 3D mammography?

-Numerous large studies have shown that 3D mammography results in up to a 40% increase in the detection of invasive breast cancer and 15% fewer unnecessary recalls and false positives.
+Numerous studies have shown that 3D mammography results in up to a 40% increase in the detection of invasive breast cancer and 15% fewer unnecessary recalls and false positives.
 3D mammography has also been shown to decrease the number of unnecessary biopsies.
 Here's how and why:

 - Higher resolution, more definitive images